ahmad-naghavi-ozu/im2height/README_UPDATES.md

 3. Added safeguards in prediction scripts to handle model loading when input channels differ
 4. Maintained backward compatibility with original implementation and NPY datasets

-## Usage with DFC2023Amini Dataset
+## Usage with DFC2023 Dataset Variants

-The code now correctly handles the DFC2023Amini dataset structure and saves converted NPY files for future use.
+The code now correctly handles the DFC2023 dataset structure variants (DFC2023Amini, DFC2023S, DFC2023A, DFC2023Asmall) and saves converted NPY files for future use.
 The directory structure will be:

 ```
 data/